jonpstone/jonpstone.github.io/_posts/2017-08-23-rails_the_late_great_roger_ebert_and_his_effusions.markdown

 **Models and Migrations**

 Of course, one of the many wonderful things (in this case a saving grace), about Rails, is that getting a function app off the ground and running can be done so rapidly.
 So, when you want to scrap everything and start over, twice, it really helps.
 I decided on three fundamental models that would form the core of the app: `Writer`, `Review` and `Genre`; the latter as stated above. `Genre` would actually be a very simple model that would only contain one attribute `genre_name`.
 The `Writer`, was effectively a kind of pseudo `User` model.
 It was seperate from the actual `User` model that I'll get to further down.
 I mean this in the sense that you do not **sign in** as a `Writer` - *this is not a blog app, this is not a blog app, this is not a blog app.* The `Writer` has very similar attributes to what a `User` would have on say, a social media platform, there's a `username` attribute, a `bio`, who they work for, etc. I saw no need to create an Active Record association between these two particular models.
-I did, as required, include a `has_many :through` association between `Genre` and `Review` as well as a `has_many` `belongs_to` relationship between `Writer` and `Review`.
+I did, as required, include a `has_many :through` association between `Genre` and `Review`, which included the attendent join table, as well as a `has_many` `belongs_to` relationship between `Writer` and `Review`.
 The `Review` model was probably the most complex so I'll just throw it out in a code snippet.

 **Fig.1**
 *./app/models/review.rb*